grafana/grafana/docs/sources/panels-visualizations/visualizations/gauge/index.md

 Set the minimum width of vertically-oriented gauges.

-Automatically show x-axis scrollbar when there is a large amount of data.
+If you set a minimum width, the x-axis scrollbar is automatically displayed when there's a large amount of data.

 ### Min height